New Patients (479) 323-3011

 An onlay is used to address decay or damage that affects a large surface area.
 Dr. Adams may recommend an onlay for tooth decay that has damaged some of the tooth structure.
 Onlays are more conservative than a full dental crown and more stabilizing than a dental filling.
 The onlay is placed on a cleaned and prepared tooth and sealed into place.

 Dr. Heather Adams and her team provide comprehensive care to patients in their Rogers, AR dentist office.
 Dr. Adams offers inlays and onlays for moderate to severe tooth decay to restore tooth function.
-We will work with patients every step of the way in the treatment process to ensure that it runs smoothly.
+We’ll work with patients every step of the way in the treatment process to ensure that it runs smoothly.

 Inlays and Onlays FAQs